Clastify logo

 Image

-This final section pulls the topic together neatly.
+This final section brings the topic together neatly.
 Cell specialization is not one kind of change: it can involve size, shape, organelles, membranes, enzymes, secretory vesicles, surface molecules and movement structures.
 The cell’s form is matched to its function.

 Were those notes helpful?